sh-dv/hat.sh/README.md

 # Welcome to the Hat project !

-this is a  javascript app that provides secure file encryption using the [AES-GCM](https://www.w3.org/TR/WebCryptoAPI/#aes-gcm) algorithm .
+this is a  javascript app that provides secure file encryption using the [AES-GCM](https://www.w3.org/TR/WebCryptoAPI/#aes-gcm) algorithm.

  It's **fast**, **secure** and **Serverless**, the app never uploads the files to the server.